sureshkannan19/apache-spark-with-java/README.md

 ## Hadoop role in Spark:
 * Although Hadoop plays an optional role in the Apache Spark ecosystem, it primarily used as a **resource provider(YARN)** to Spark Jobs.

+## Installation & Setup:
+* Step 1: Download <a href="https://spark.apache.org/downloads.html">Spark - Hadoop</a> binaries.
+* Step 2: For Hadoop binaries to work in windows, Download **winutils.exe** and **hadoop.dll** files from <a href="https://github.com/cdarlint/winutils">repo.</a>
+* Step 3: After downloading, place winutils.exe and hadoop.dll in hadoop folder(from Step 1).
+* For details installation and explanation of Spark in Java, check out <a href="https://github.com/backstreetbrogrammer/11_JavaSpark#23-download-winutilsexe-and-hadoopdll-only-for-windows">this repo</a>

+## JavaSparkContext: